A complete index of cultural wedding traditions across 30+ communities

 Cherokee weddings

-Traditional Cherokee weddings include the blanket ceremony (the couple wraps in a single blanket symbolizing union), the offering of corn and venison (representing the bride's and groom's contributions), and the lighting of a unity fire.
+You will find that traditional Cherokee weddings include the blanket ceremony (the couple wraps in a single blanket symbolizing union), the offering of corn.
+Venison (representing the bride's and groom's contributions), and the lighting of a unity fire.
 Practices vary by Cherokee community.

 Navajo weddings

-Traditional Navajo weddings include the basket ceremony (the couple eats corn mush from a sacred basket), the offering of gifts to the bride's family, and the blessing by elders.
+If you are invited to a traditional Navajo wedding, here is what you should expect.
+The basket ceremony, the offering of gifts to the bride's family, and the blessing by elders.
+The couple eats corn mush from a sacred basket.
 Many Navajo weddings now combine traditional elements with Western or Christian ceremonies.

 Caribbean wedding traditions